saiteja-gande/Expediting-Adversarial-Training-with-Prediction-Methods-for-Point-Cloud-Classification/README.md

 *   `--epsilon`: Set the epsilon value for adversarial attacks (default: 0.1).
 *   `--num-workers`: Set the number of workers (default: 0).
 *   `--batch-size`: Set the batch size (default: 32).
-*   `--delta`: Set the value of the multiplication factor of the prediction method (default: 1).
+*   `--delta`: Set the value of the multiplication factor (Gamma value in the report) of the prediction method (default:1).

 ## Contents